civitai/civitai/README.md

 4. In that file, put your sql changes
    * These are usually simple sql commands like `ALTER TABLE ...`
 5. Run `make run-migrations`
+6. If you are adding/changing a column or table, please try to keep the `gen_seed.ts` file up to date with these changes

 ## Sponsors